 Day 4 – Paros

 Today we’ll be taking our foot off the gas a little and taking a morning ferry across to idyllic Paros.

 You’ll arrive in Parikia, the biggest town on the island of Paros, and the most central location to stay.
 The town is a jumble of gorgeous alleys filled with bougainvillaea, delightful cafes to grab a frappe and seafront tavernas and bars.

 Be sure to check out the mighty Ekatontapiliani – the Church of 100 Doors.
 This church complex is steeped in legend and rumour has it there are 99 visible doors, and one hidden door.
 When the hidden door is found, Constantinople will return to Greece!

 Check in and then jump on the public bus over to Santa Maria Beach.
 This organised beach has great restaurants, watersports, excellent tunes and drinks flowing throughout the day.

 Where to Say in Paros

 Paros Palace – If you’re looking for a luxury option in Paros then this plush hotel in Parikia village is an excellent choice.
-They have a number of beautiful rooms on offer and countless amenities to ensure your stay is a memorable one.
-Click here to check availability
+They have many beautiful rooms on offer and countless amenities to ensure your stay is a memorable one.

 Not quite what you’re looking for?
 Click here to browse more Paros hotels!